declangray/Rogue-Electron/README.md

 ### Getting Started
 1. Most Electron apps store their ASAR archive in `%LOCALAPPDATA%\[application name]\[version]\resources\app.asar`, make a copy of this and keep somewhere safe.

+2. Before you start the server for the first you'll have to generate the TLS cert and private key.
+You can do this with the command `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes` **make sure that the key and cert are named they are in this command, the script is looking for these specific files!!**

-2. Run the server script with `python server.py`.
+3. Run the server script with `python server.py`.

 *Note: if you run into issues you may need to specify python version 3, eg. `python3 server.py`*

-3. You'll be prompted if you want to create an ASAR archive, enter `y`.
+4. You'll be prompted if you want to create an ASAR archive, enter `y`.
-4. Next provide the server's IP address.
+5. Next provide the server's IP address.
-5. Now provide to the ASAR file you ~~stole~~ copied and it will do all the work for you.
+6. Now provide to the ASAR file you ~~stole~~ copied and it will do all the work for you.
 The archive created will be called `app.asar`.

 ![Screenshot of asar creation](screenshot.png)

-6. All you need to do now is replace the *legitimate* ASAR file of your target application. eg. if you want to backdoor Discord, overwrite the current ASAR archive in `%LOCALAPPDATA%\Discord\app-[versionnumber]\resources\`.
+7. All you need to do now is replace the *legitimate* ASAR file of your target application. eg. if you want to backdoor Discord, overwrite the current ASAR archive in `%LOCALAPPDATA%\Discord\app-[versionnumber]\resources\`.
-7. Launch the application and you'll have a C2 connection.
+8. Launch the application and you'll have a C2 connection.

 ### Commanding and Controlling
 Right now, the C2 is very simple.
 You can run any command that is supported by the OS the application is installed on (*most likely Windows*).
 There are a few extra commands:

+- `getpid` will display the process ID of the implant.
+- `kill` will kill the entire Electron application that the implant is running within (**yes this is the desired functionality**).
 - `history` will show your previous commands.
 - `banner`  will display the really cool nice looking logo.
 - `help` will tell you what I'm telling you right now.